 The Winchester Seminars on Comparative Medieval Cultures series

-This exciting new series, launched on 27 Sept.
-2012, will bring together a broad spectrum of medieval researchers.
-The full 2012-13 programme can be downloaded via the link in the right-hand side column.
+This exciting new series, launched in Sept.
+2012, brings together a broad spectrum of medieval researchers.
+The 2013- 14 series is now available via the link on the right.
+For a report on last year's series, see the latest CAAHM Newsletter, also available for download via the link in the right-hand side column.

 Applied archaeology through consultancy